chemicalweaponsresearch/thermal_fogger/10-foreword.Rmd

 This work's impetus comes from present-day Portland, Oregon, United States of America -- the Indigenous land of the Chinook people, who were colonized and spread across multiple federally recognized tribes in Oregon, Washington and Idaho including Cowlitz, Siletz, Wasco, and Yakima.

 Chemical weapons are a common tool among imperialist regimes.
-The events cataloged in this book occur at many locations across the present-day United States and internationally, with specifc references to Canada, Mexico and Vietnam, where colonizing forces of (prodominately Northwestern) Europe have used forced labor from enslaved Black people to impose significant force on Indigenous cultures and individuals.
+The events cataloged in this book occur at many locations across the present-day United States and internationally, with specific references to Canada, Mexico, and Vietnam, where colonizing forces of (predominately Northwestern) Europe have used forced labor from enslaved Black people to impose significant force on Indigenous cultures and individuals.

-No words can fully encompass the importance of acknowledging the place in which each of the stories told in this book occur.
+No words can fully encompass the place in which each of the stories told in this book occur.
-I will work to add important contextual information and acknowledgements, but please remember that each use of a thermal fogger or other brutal police force described here impacted many, many lives.
+I will work to add important contextual information and acknowledgments, and please remember that each use of a thermal fogger or other brutal police force described here impacted many, many lives.

 I ask you to take time to reflect on the countless individuals from communities, tribes, peoples, and cultures around the world that have been fogged with some chemical agent whose names we will never know, whose stories we will never hear.

 ### Inherent Bias {-}

-This book has been produced by collating historical documentation and records, which are inherently biased, as will be plainly evident in the documents.
+This book has been produced by collating historical documentation and records, which are inherently biased towards the views of white, male colonizers, as will be plainly evident in the documents.
 As such, it is important to recognize that there are almost certainly records that I have not yet found or which have been lost to time.
 Even more critical, however, is that many uses of thermal foggers have likely never been recorded at all (even if "legally required"), as will be made clear through the documents that have been recovered.